 Arva – Berghaus am Oeschinensee and Berghotel Oeschinensee offer excellent accommodation and each has a restaurant too.
 Imagine seeing the sunset and sunrise with beautiful Lake Oeschinen in the background.

-You also have the option to stay in Kandersteg Village at the bottom of the mountains.
+You also have the option to stay in Kandersteg Village at the bottom of the hill below the lake.
 There are lots of different hotels to choose from including an affordable campsite in the summer.

-Some of the top hotels in Kandersteg include Belle Epoque Hotel Victoria and Blümlisalp, plus there are lots to do in Kandersteg too.
+Some of the top hotels in Kandersteg include Belle Epoque Hotel Victoria and Blümlisalp, plus there is lots to do in Kandersteg too.
+So, although you can spend the night up at the lake, there are a lot more options and activities down in Kandersteg.

 Where to Eat At Oeschinen Lake